WHAT THE POWER RANKING MEASURES…

 As we looked to calculate our Power Rankings, we knew it would be critical to select the best events as our basis.
 We did not want to introduce subjectivity so we began looking for criteria to filter the events.
 An event must meet five criteria to be included in the rankings.

 After great deal of testing we discovered that size is the one criteria that ruled over the rest.
 When you only take the largest events, you do not have to worry about date or location or even quality of the field.
 The most successful events draw the largest number of riders, and the highest quality of riders.
-For 2020 we are including every gravel event in America with a field size of 500 riders or more.
+For 2019-2021 we are including every gravel event in America with a field size of 500 riders or more.
+This number may change in the future in order to keep the number of ranked events to a manageable range.

 Gravel is a mixed-surface sport.
 Most gravel rides include at least some paved roads.
 That said, we need a cutoff.
 Events must have a minimum of 33% un-paved surfaces to be included in the rankings.